Shrayas1497/js-blog/content/blog/js blog2/index.md

  **what is useState ?**

 > useState():- It is Hook that allows you to read React to function component.
-We call it inside a function component to add some local state to it. use State returns a pair: - the current state value and a function that lets you update it.
-React will preserve this state between re-renders.
+We call it inside a function component to add some local state to it.use State returns a pair: - the current state value and a function that lets you update it.React will preserve this stae between re-renders.
 You can call this function from an Event handler or somewhere else.
 >E.g.: - import React, {useState} from ‘react’.;
 const nameStateVariable = useState(“Rahul”)